John Walshe (cricketer)

 John Hamilton Walshe (1841 – 17 April 1893) was an Australian cricketer who played for Tasmania.
-He was born in England and died in Hobart.
+He was born in England and died in Hobart.He committed suicide by cutting his own throat with a razor.

+Career

 Walshe made a single first-class appearance for the team, during the 1872–73 season, against Victoria.
 Batting last in the order he scored 7 and 0, both times being not out.
 Walshe bowled in both innings too, taking 3 for 34 and 0 for 8.
 He was associated with the Wellington Cricket Club in Hobart for some years.

+Suicide

 For a few years Walshe was an engrossing clerk with the Tasmanian Lands Office, but was on sick leave for a while before his death.
 An inquest found that he had committed suicide by cutting his throat with a razor.